 Make sure to store your winter season knits in a durable cedar chest of drawers if at all possible.
 The oil from the wood is an effective moth repellent, and many manufacturers provide guarantees against moth damages.

 Use cedar blocks to hang on wardrobe hangers that hold questionable garments or apparel, or change to cedar wardrobe hangers.
 Examine your local home and garden store for moth repellents that you can spray on hanging outfits.

-Herbs, such as rose and peppermint, provide some protection against clothes moths.
+Tips to consider Herbs, such as rose and peppermint, provide some protection against clothes moths.
 Substitute sachets every few months or replace the scent with some essential oils.

 Make sure to replace new cedar blocks or mothballs in your wardrobe and drawers at the beginning of each winter.